| A

 career, and the large number of successful novels under his name proves

+his time well-spent.
 Critics laud Naipaul for the extraordinary vision that marks his writing.
 Perhaps due to his status as rootless wanderer, as a man without a heritage to hold sway over him, Naipaul consistently knocks down idealized views of the places he journeys to, be they England, Trinidad, or Africa, in favor of a more complex, bitter, sometimes even contradictory truth.
 Along the way he has endured harsh criticism from the Third World for his often scathing portrayals of India or the Caribbean.
 Particularly in the case of the West Indies, Naipaul's airing of dirty laundry seems not motivated out of vindiction but out of an effort to work through the scarring memories he holds of his time there.
 Be it via the humor of his earlier books or the dark cynical psychology of later efforts, V.S.
-Naipaul has time and again used his honest and penetrating vision, coupled with an extraordinary command of the English language and its traditions, to paint portraits of the outcast roaming through civilizations of the world. |
+Naipaul has time and again used his honest and penetrating vision, coupled with an extraordinary command of the English language and its traditions, to paint portraits of the outcast roaming through civilizations of the world. | ||